rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

     Sarajevo old town

-At some point during the afternoon I noticed, that I forgot my Ferris plushie in the BlaBlaCar!
+At some point during the afternoon, I noticed that I forgot my Ferris plushie in the BlaBlaCar!
 So I contacted the driver again and we arranged to meet the next day in the morning.

 In the evening I met with Czesiek and after placing my luggage in his flat, we proceeded to go to a micro brewery to get some of the local beer.
-Afterwards we went to a few other places and at one place ended up meeting some Australian guys I've seen earlier in the afternoon in the old town.
+Afterwards we went to a few other places and at one of them ended up meeting some Australian guys I've seen earlier in the afternoon in the old town.
 I always love meeting other people who are travelling because they are most of the time easy going and have some interesting stories to tell.